zeuscloud/eucalyptus/_posts/2013-06-05-Eucalyptus-Configuration.md

 * Synchronize your system clock, so that when your system is rebooted, it does not get out of sync.
 `hwclock --systohc`
 * Repeat on each host that will run a Eucalyptus component.

+In case if NTP port is blocked you may run your own ntp server by following these steps.

+*